This January 2019 ranking was last updated in June 2020. The 2020 updates may affect the ranking order, but the list has not been re-ordered.

 Online PhD in Psychology

 Saybrook University is a higher degree institution that focuses on social sciences, health sciences, and integrative medicines.
-SU’s hybrid PhD in Psychology provides students with four specializations: Consciousness, Spirituality, and Integrative Health, Creativity Studies, Existential, Humanistic, and Transpersonal Psychology, and Psychophysiology.
+SU’s hybrid PhD in psychology provides students with four specializations: Consciousness, Spirituality, and Integrative Health, Creativity Studies, Existential, Humanistic, and Transpersonal Psychology, and Psychophysiology.
 While most courses will be taken online, there are a few in-person meetings required.
 With this in mind, Saybrook is located in Oakland, CA, making this option best for students near this area or for those who can easily travel.
 Students will participate in two on-campus 5-day Residential Conferences per school year, or students can substitute a 5-day professional conference.
-Core Psychology courses include Foundations and Critique of Contemporary Psychology, Methods of Research and Disciplined Inquiry I, History and Systems of Psychology, and Foundations of Existential, Humanistic, and Transpersonal Psychology.
+Core psychology courses include Foundations and Critique of Contemporary Psychology, Methods of Research and Disciplined Inquiry I, History and Systems of Psychology, and Foundations of Existential, Humanistic, and Transpersonal Psychology.
 All coursework will culminate into a research practicum and dissertation.
-For full-time students, the program will take anywhere from 5-6 to complete.

 #9 Sofia University